Excitonic Resonances in Coherent Anti-Stokes Raman Scattering from Single Wall Carbon Nanotubes: Abstract

 \section{Abstract}

-In this work we investigate the role of exciton resonances in coherent anti-Stokes Raman scattering (er-CARS) in single walled carbon nanotubes (SWCNTs).
-We drive the nanotube system in simultaneous phonon and excitonic resonances, where we observe a superior enhancement by orders of magnitude exceeding non-resonant cases.
-We investigated the resonant effects in five $(n,m)$ chiralities and find that the er-CARS intensity varies drastically between different nanotube species.
-The experimental results are compared with a perturbation theory model.
-Finally, we show that such giant resonant non-linear signals enable rapid mapping and local heating of individualized CNTs, suggesting easy tracking of CNTs for future nanotoxology studies and therapeutic application in biological tissues.
+In this work, we investigate the role of exciton resonances in coherent anti-Stokes Raman scattering (er-CARS) in single-walled carbon nanotubes (SWCNTs).
+We drive the nanotube system in simultaneous phonon and excitonic resonances and we observe a superior enhancement by orders of magnitude exceeding non-resonant cases.
+We investigated the resonant effects in several $(n,m)$ chiralities and found that the er-CARS intensity varies more than four orders of magnitude between nanotube species determined by excitonic resonant condition.
+The experimental finding is compared with a perturbation theory model.
+Finally, we show that such giant resonant non-linear signals enable rapid mapping and local heating of individualized CNTs, suggesting easy tracking of CNTs for future nanotoxicology studies and therapeutic applications in biological tissues.